nest/nest-simulator/doc/examples/brunel_alpha_nest.rst

 Connecting the inhibitory population to all neurons using the pre-defined inhibitory synapse.
-The connection parameter as well as the synapse paramtere are defined analogously to the connection from the excitatory population defined above.
+The connection parameter as well as the synapse parameter are defined analogously to the connection from the excitatory population defined above.